JDBgit9/Code-Quiz/README.md

 Went over to js file to creat elements
 First I hooked the display question element then hooked the timer elements Then I created a var to element for results
+I have spent hours attempting to code the js I am stuck at the start button to hide.
+I added a